16 Best Lakes in Wisconsin

 10. Elkhart Lake

 The blue-green tint of the clear waters in Elkhart Lake is one of its hallmarks.
-The lake has many cottages and homes for those looking for a quiet retreat on the water, and it a nice spot for peaceful aquatic recreation.
+The lake has many cottages, vacation homes, and luxury resorts for those looking for a quiet retreat on the water, and it is a nice spot for peaceful aquatic recreation.

 The nearly 300-acre lake drops to 119 feet in some areas, and the serene setting surrounding it is what draws people to it for kayaking, tubing, paddleboarding, fishing, and swimming.
 Due to the pristine surroundings, Elkhart Lake is a popular spot for ecology tours that take visitors by kayak to experience some of the natural nuances of the area.